Choral works by Max Bruch: The Birch and the Alder

 The Birch and the Alder (Die Birken und die Erlen) (opus 8) (2.2.2.2.-4.2.0.0. str, timp mixed (s)) is a setting of a poem from the Waldlieder of Gustav Pfarrius.
-Bruch wrote it while he was in Cologne in 1857; it was published in Leipzig in 1858 and dedicated to the poet.
+Bruch wrote it while he was in Cologne in 1857; it was published in Leipzig in 1858 and is dedicated to the poet.

 The Flight of the Holy Family

-The Flight of the Holy Family (Die Flucht der heiligen Familie) (opus 20) is a setting for choir and orchestra Instrumentation (2 2 2 2 - 2 0 3 0 - chorus(satb) str tmp) of a poem by Joseph Freiherr von Eichendorff.
+The Flight of the Holy Family (Die Flucht der heiligen Familie) (opus 20) is a setting for choir and orchestra (2 2 2 2 - 2 0 3 0 - chorus(satb) str tmp) of a poem by Joseph Freiherr von Eichendorff.
 The work was composed in Mannheim in 1863.

 It narrates the Flight into Egypt, with the wings of angels creating a cooling breeze and fireflies lighting their way.
 The reviewer writing for the Niederrheinische Musikzeitung said that “a tender breeze of poetic feeling runs through the entire work.
 The overall effect…. is above all proof of the truth and purity of expression with which this composer has rendered his feelings.”
 Together with opus 21, The Song of the Three Wise Men (Gesang der heiligen drei Könige), this work appears to have been part of an unfinished trilogy based on the Christmas story.
 The manuscript of opus 20 is dated 19 July 1863 and dedicated to the Crefeld Choral Society.
 Bruch conducted the first performance of the work with the society in December 1863.